section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 The following are the reasons why Buddy is a good choice for CI/CD:
 - Customization is easy.
 As a test environment, Docker-based images are used.
 - Intelligent change detection, state-of-the-art caching, parallelism, and overall optimizations
-- Builds and test environments can be created, customized, and reused.
+- Builds and test environments can be created, customized, and reused
 - Scopes: workspace, project, pipeline, activities, plain and encrypted, fixed and settable
-- Elastic, MariaDB, Memcached, Mongo, PostgreSQL, RabbitMQ, Redis, Selenium Chrome, and Firefox are examples of attachable services.
+- Elastic, MariaDB, Memcached, Mongo, PostgreSQL, RabbitMQ, Redis, Selenium Chrome, and Firefox are examples of attachable services
-- Coupled with real-time progress and logs, as well as an unrestricted history, you can keep track of everything.
+- Coupled with real-time progress and logs, as well as an unrestricted history, you can keep track of everything
 - Management of workflows with templates for cloning, exporting and importing pipelines
 - Support and integrations for Git that are second to none